tenzir/tenzir/web/docs/platform-cli.md

 #### `<owner_namespace>`

-Either `user` or `organization`, depending on whether the workspace is associated with a user or an organization, respectively.
+Either `user` or `organization`, depending on whether the workspace is associated with a user or an organization.

 #### `<owner_id>`

-The unique id of the workspace owner:
+The unique ID of the workspace owner:
 - If `<owner_namespace>` is `user`, then this matches the user's `sub` claim in the OIDC token.
 - If `<owner_namespace>` is `organization`, then this is an arbitrary string uniquely identifiying the organization the workspace belongs to.